lohani2280/mdanalysis/Setup-Development-Environment.md

 The `-e` flag will cause pip to call setup with the `develop` option.
 This means that any changes on the source code will immediately be reflected in your virtual environment.

+## macOS specific instructions
+One more step is required on macOS because of the number of files that a process can open simultaneously is quite low (256).
+So to increase the number of files that can be accessed, run the following command:

+`ulimit -n 4096`

+This sets the number of files to 4096.

 # Testing

 * To run the unit-tests